-In this guide I will explain how to enable the full screen gestures mode and thereby hide the navigation bar buttons on Samsung Galaxy S20, S10, S9, Note 10, 9 and similar models running Android 9 Pie with Samsung’s One UI 1.1 and Android 10 with One UI 2.0.
+In this guide I will explain how to enable the full screen swipe gestures mode and thereby hide the navigation bar buttons on Samsung Galaxy S21, S20, S10, S9, Note 10, 9 and similar models.

 In Android 8 you could hide the navigation bar but you had to retrieve it to navigate.
 With Android 9 Pie update you can completely hide the navigation bar with all buttons and finally make the gorgeous screen of you Galaxy S9 or Note 9 clean of all that stuff.

-If your Galaxy device runs Android 10 with One UI 2.0, you can choose between even more options.
-And here is how you can switch to gestures without any visible nav icon/button.
+If your Galaxy device runs Android 10 with One UI 2.* or Android 11 with One UI 3.*, you can choose between even more options.
+And here is how you can switch to gestures without any visible navigation icon/button.

 Earlier in Android 8

 If your Galaxy S9 or Note 9 is still running under Android 8 all you can do is double tap on a dot on the right in your navigation bar to hide software buttons.

 Once you’ve hidden the navigation bar, you can make them temporary show up at any time by swiping from the bottom of the screen.